Former KU basketball player, injured in crash, has died - NewsBreak

 North Carolina man arrested after flying to Kansas to meet minor, sheriff says

-A North Carolina man is in custody after allegedly flying to Kansas to meet a young child.
+WABAUNSEE COUNTY (KSNT) – A North Carolina man is in custody after allegedly flying to Kansas to meet a young child.
+The Wabaunsee County Sheriff’s Office reports it arrested Derrick Yarnell Mayfield, 20, of Henderson, North Carolina on Oct.
+31 in the 400 block of E. Flint Hills Drive.
+Deputies were alerted to a possible […]

 Man wanted in Nevada captured in Kansas